hackerfactor/SEAL/SPECIFICATION.md

 This document provides the technical implementation details, including the high-level overview and low-level implementation details for local signer, local verifier, remote signer, and DNS service.

 ## Changes
+1.1.5 (2024-11-16) Moving all format-specific information into the [Formats](/FORMATS.md) documentation.
+1.1.4 (2024-10-05) More details about formats and rewording the appending rules for overlap protection.
 1.1.3 (2024-09-07) Renamed from VIDA to SEAL.

 ## Solution Intent